noamross/htmlhelp/README.md

 htmlhelp: Fancier R help files
 ==============================

 This package allows you to use raw HTML in your R-help files.
+Currently experimental / pre-alpha.

 Install
 -------